-Meet the experts – Sharks (Stage 3, Stage 4, Stage 5)
+Meet the Experts – Sharks (Stage 4, Stage 5, Stage 6)

 IS THIS A FREE EVENT?
 Yes

-BROUGHT TO YOU BY: Australian Museum
+BROUGHT TO YOU BY: Australian Museum, NSW Department of Primary Industries

 SPECIAL GUESTS: